thunderheadone/one-sdk-android/TROUBLESHOOTING-GUIDE.md

 ## Error codes and resolutions

-### 14019: Non Adaptive Icon is not set.
-Android Api 26 push notifications will not be shown if this is not set
+### 14019: Non adaptive icon is not set.
+Android API 26 push notifications will not be shown if this is not set

-Android (O)reo, Api 26, shipped with a platform bug relating to Adaptive Icons and Notifications.
+Android (O)reo, API 26, shipped with a platform bug relating to adaptive icons and notifications.
 The bug can be seen [here](https://issuetracker.google.com/issues/68716460).
-The issue was resolved in Api 27.
-It was not, however, back ported to the original Oreo Api 26 platform.
+The issue was resolved in API 27.
+It was not, however, back ported to the original Oreo API 26 platform.

 The Thunderhead SDK will optimize your user's app experience by sending push notifications with _your_ application's icon when appropriate.
 In order to avoid the infinite crash loop that the above Android bug causes, the Thunderhead SDK will not show the message if a fallback *NON ADAPTIVE* icon is not set at initialization time on Api 26 devices.
-Changing your application's icon to a non adaptive icon is not required and the fall back is **only required for Api 26**.
+Changing your application's icon to a non adaptive icon is not required and the fall back is **only required for API 26**.

 The Thunderhead SDK will warn you at init if the icon has not been set by logging the `14019` error.

-Here is a Kotlin example of setting the fallback for Api 26 devices using the built in Android "Star On" non adaptive drawable.  *Important: The icon set must not be adaptive!*
+Here is a Kotlin example of setting the fallback for API 26 devices using the built in Android "Star On" non adaptive drawable.  *Important: The icon set must not be adaptive!*

 ```kotlin
         oneConfigureMessaging {